ezekielaquino/Gimmit/README.md

 ## How to install

 Simply install globally via `npm instal -g gimmit` or `yarn global add gimmit`.

 Once installed, You can now simply type `gimmit` when you want to make a commit to your repo and just follow the prompts.

+### P.S.
 Peace and love 💖